 Special appointments for library access and use can also be made.
-Please contact the library director to make arrangements.
+Please contact the library director to schedule a time.

 Library Director Contact Information

 If you have questions or concerns about the library, its resources, services, or programs, please contact the library director, Vance M. Thomas.